Andrzej Stasiuk: Life and work

 He was born on 25 September 1960 in Warsaw.
 After being dismissed from secondary school, Stasiuk dropped out of a vocational school too and drifted aimlessly, becoming active in the Polish pacifist movement and spending one and a half years in prison for deserting the army - in a tank, as legend has it.
 His experiences in prison provided him with the material for the stories in his literary debut of 1992.
 Entitled Mury Hebronu ("The Walls of Hebron"), it instantly established him as a premier literary talent.
 After a collection of Wiersze miłosne i nie ("Love and Non-Love Poems", 1994), Stasiuk's bestselling first full-length novel Biały kruk (published in English translation in 2000 as White Raven) appeared in 1995 and consolidated his position among the most successful authors in post-communist Poland.

 In 1986, long before his literary breakthrough, Stasiuk left his native Warsaw and withdrew to the small hamlet of Czarne in the Beskids, a secluded part of the Carpathian mountain range in the south of Poland.
 Besides writing, he spends his time breeding sheep.
-Together with his wife, he also runs his own tiny but now prestigious publishing business Wydawnictwo Czarne, named for its location.
+Together with his wife, he also runs Wydawnictwo Czarne, named for its location.
 In addition to Stasiuk's own books, Czarne also publishes other East European authors.
 Czarne also re-published works by the émigré Polish author Zygmunt Haupt, thus initiating his rediscovery in Poland.

 While White Raven had a straight adventure plot, Stasiuk's subsequent writing has become increasingly impressionistic and concentrated on atmospheric descriptions of his adopted home, the provincial south-east of Poland and Europe, and the lives of its inhabitants.
 Galician Tales, one of several works available in English (others include Nine, Dukla, Fado, and On the Road to Babadag), conveys an impression of the style developed by Stasiuk.
 A similar text is Dukla (1997), named after a small town near his home.
 Dukla marked Stasiuk's breakthrough in Germany and helped him build his most appreciative readership outside Poland, although a number of his books have been translated into several other languages.

 In an interview, Stasiuk confessed his preoccupation with his area and a lack of interest in western Europe: "I haven't been to France or Spain and I've never thought about going there.
 I am simply interested in our part of the world, this central and eastern reality.
 My God, what would I be doing in France ..."